13th Annual European CME Forum

 Educational Materials section (Meeting book)

-Posters and presentations by the authors can be found at their temporary home in the Educational Materials section here.
-They will be eventually moved to this page.
+Posters and presentations by the authors can be found in the Educational Materials section.

 Day 1: Wednesday, 4 November 2020

 Opening of the 13th Annual European CME Forum, Eugene Pozniak (European CME Forum)